pensieves/sonorus/README.md

 To install `pyflashlight` with python bindings, refer to the [installation instructions](https://github.com/flashlight/flashlight/tree/master/bindings/python#installation).
 NOTE that the C++ build itself is not necessarily required for building python bindings.
 FURTHERMORE, `pyflashlight` will soon be made `pip`-installable via `pypi`.

 To install `fairseq`, refer to [requirements and installations](https://github.com/pytorch/fairseq) from the `fairseq` github repository.
-NOTE that the current `pip`-installable `pypi` module is of version < 1.0 and hence installation from source is currently rrequired.
+NOTE that the current `pip`-installable `pypi` module is of version < 1.0 and hence installation from source is currently required.
 Once the `pypi` index is updated with the latest `fairseq` package, the same can be installed using `pip`.

 `pyaudio` has a dependency on `portaudio`.
 If not using conda, make sure `portaudio` is installed.
 For example, for Ubuntu, the same can be installed by executing: